kentfrazier/Exhibitionist/README.md

 classes decorated with @http_handler.

 - `server.get_view_url` does some tricks for views with a route using the special {{objid}} marker.
-You shoudld read the docstring.
+You should read the docstring.

 - see exhibitionist/providers/websocket/handlers for documentation
 of the basic message format for the websocket channel.
-You can also look at the frames going through the wire in the "PingPong" example, with chrome developr tools support for monitoring websocket connections.
+You can also look at the frames going through the wire in the "PingPong" example, with chrome developer tools support for monitoring websocket connections.

-- websocket clients that are both publisher and subscriber on same channel, weill not receive messages they themselves publish. on the python side, you can use the "exclude" paramater of server,notify_X() to exclude a python callback from receiving it's own message.
+- websocket clients that are both publisher and subscriber on same channel, weill not receive messages they themselves publish. on the python side, you can use the "exclude" parameter of server,notify_X() to exclude a python callback from receiving it's own message.

 - whatever extra keyword argument you pass to @http_handler